triplerstats/triplerstats/README.md

 - My name is Rich, but I go by @triplerstats here.
-- My background is in statistics (Master's from NC State, go Pack!) and mathematics/economics (Northeastern, go Huskies).
-Clearly I like schools with husky/wolf mascots.
 - I tend to work on side projects related to sports when I have some free time.
 Most of my side projects are different NFL analysis ideas that I have.

 <!---